rasthh/speech-sep-eval/README.md

 # speech-sep-eval
 Speech separation evaluation (speech-sep-eval) enables the evaluation of any method for speech separation.

+The speech-sep-eval evaluates a speech separation models ability to do process a mixture and output a single target speech signal.
+The considered interference can be other speakers (speaker separation), classic examples of (stationary) noise (speech enhancement), and, for now, interference from music.

 After having run an setup script, the idea is to be provide (a) a list of models, (b) a series of metrics, (c) pre-processing, and (d) a series of datasets.
 The repo will then report and visualize the results.

 ## TODO
 - [ ] Evaluation interface (supply models, choose metrics/preprocessing/datasets)